StrausFuenf/hassio-addons/vaultwarden/DOCS.md

 ## Known issues and limitations

-- This add-on cannot support Ingress at this time due to technical limitations of the Bitwarden Vault web interface.
 - Some web browsers, like Chrome, disallow the use of Web Crypto APIs in insecure contexts.
 In this case, you might get an error like `Cannot read property 'importKey'`.
 To solve this problem, you need to enable SSL and access the web interface using HTTPS.

-You could also [open an issue here][issue] GitHub.
+You could also open an issue on GitHub.

 ## Authors & contributors